KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 Please note that even after following these precautions, it is not guaranteed your device won’t brick, especially if you're using GIMP to export the images.

 {: .highlight}
-If you are, however, running soft-float firmware prior to or on 5.16.2.1.1 you can install [NiLuJe's screensaver hack](https://www.mobileread.com/forums/showthread.php?t=195474). **Please do not make the mistake in installing this extension on hard-float firmware.**
+If you are, however, running soft-float firmware prior to or on 5.16.2.1.1 you can install [NiLuJe's screensaver hack](https://www.mobileread.com/forums/showthread.php?t=195474). **Please do not make the mistake of installing this extension on hard-float firmware.**

 {: .note}
 You can easily change screensavers with [KOReader](https://koreader.rocks/user_guide/) (search for the "screensavers" feature).